-With the first signs of springs comes rhubarb and my rhubarb frangipane galette.
-What’s better than a flaky crust, smothered with a creamy frangipane and topped with a tart but yet sweet melange of rhubarb and orange?
-It can’t get any better than that, if you ask me.
+With the first signs of spring comes rhubarb and my rhubarb frangipane galette.
+What’s better than a flaky crust, smothered with a creamy frangipane and topped with a tart yet sweet melange of rhubarb and orange?
+It can’t get any better than that if you ask me.

 A small list of ingredients that make this amazing galette.

 Ingredients List for Rhubarb Frangipane Galette

 - 4 tablespoons sugar

 - 1 tablespoon brandy

 - 1 tablespoon flour

 - a pinch of salt